Rents related to a trade or profession

 To run a separate trade of providing services (in addition to their rental business) the customer needs to show that what they offer goes well beyond the services normally provided by a landlord.
 Examples of services normally provided by a landlord include:

-The fact that the customer provides any or all of the services listed in the previous paragraph does not mean that their whole activity is a trade or that any separate earnings from those services arise from a trade.
+The fact that the customer provides any or all of the services listed above does not mean that their whole activity is a trade or that any separate earnings from those services arise from a trade.
 The receipts are part of their rental business.
-Where the customer has a large rental business they may need to work full time in order to provide these services; but that doesn’t change their nature - it is just a result of the number of properties they own.
+Where the customer has a large rental business they may need to work full time in order to provide these services; but that doesn’t change their nature, it is just a result of the number of properties they own.

 Separate trade in addition to rental business